zenreach/relationalize/README.md

 This library differs from the original tulip/relationalize as follows:
 - Added handling for JSON files of MongoDB records
+- Added handling for Apache Flink SQL dialect
 - Added PRIMARY KEY handling
 - Modified naming conventions
 - Modified and extended data type parsing
+- Flexibility for relationalizing array fields with the `stringify_arrays` argument in the relationalize class constructor

 ## JSON Object Collections
 When working with JSON often there are collections of objects with the same or similar structure.
 For example, in a NoSQL database there may be a collection describing users with the following two documents/objects: